New user tutorial with QEMU

 Start an ad hoc IMDS webserver

-Open up a second terminal window, change to your temporary directory and then start the built-in Python webserver:
+Open up a second terminal window, and in that window, run the following commands to change to the temporary directory and then start the built-in Python webserver:

 $ cd temp